oomek/attractplus/Layouts.md

 ### `fe.ImageCache`

-This class is a container for Attract-Mode's internal image cache.
+This class is a container for the internal image cache.
 The instance of this class is the [`fe.image_cache`](#feimage_cache) object.
 This class cannot be otherwise instantiated in a script.

 **Properties**

 -  `count` - Get the number of images currently in the cache.
 -  `size` - Get the current size of the image cache (in bytes).
 -  `max_size` - Get the (user configured) maximum size of the image cache (in bytes).
 -  `bg_load` - Get/set whether images are to be loaded on a background thread.
-Setting to `true` might make Attract-Mode animations smoother, but can cause a slight flicker as images get loaded.
+Setting to `true` might make Attract-Mode Plus animations smoother, but can cause a slight flicker as images get loaded.
 Default value is `false`.

 **Member Functions**